arkq/bluez-alsa/doc/bluealsa.8.rst

 -S, --syslog
     Send output to system logger (``syslogd(8)``).
-    By default, system output is sent to stderr.
+    By default, log output is sent to stderr.

 -i hciX, --device=hciX
     HCI device to use.
 Can be specified multiple times to select more than one HCI.
     Because HCI numbering can change after a system reboot, this option also accepts HCI MAC address for the *hciX* value, e.g: ``--device=00:11:22:33:44:55``

+    Without this option, the default is to use all available HCI devices.

 -p NAME, --profile=NAME
     Enable *NAME* Bluetooth profile.
+May be given multiple times to enable multiple profiles.
+If this option is given, then only those profiles explicitly mentioned will be enabled.

     Without this option, **bluealsa** enables **a2dp-source**, **hfp-ag** and **hsp-ag**.
     For the list of supported profiles see the PROFILES_ section below.

 --initial-volume=NB
-    Set the initial volume to *NB*% when the device is connected.
+    Set the initial volume to *NB* % when the device is connected.
     *NB* must be an integer in the range from **0** to **100**.
     The default value is **100** (full volume).

+    Having headphones volume reset to max whenever they connect can lead to an unpleasant experience.
+This option allows the user to choose an alternative initial volume level.
+Only one value can be specified and each device on connect will have the volume level of all its PCMs set to this value (%).
+However, a device with native volume control may then immediately override this level.

 --a2dp-force-mono
     Force monophonic sound for A2DP profile.